HumanESDES/malebooks/en/project/index.md

 eReaders will be spread over three groups:

-1. __12 readers__ will be distributed in the [Ségou](https://fr.wikipedia.org/wiki/R%C3%A9gion_de_S%C3%A9gou) Region, 2 readers to 6 different schools.
+1. __10 readers__ will be distributed in the [Ségou](https://en.wikipedia.org/wiki/Segou) Region, all within one High School with a dedicated teacher and a pool of interested students.
-1. __8 readers__ will be distributed in the [Timbuktu](https://fr.wikipedia.org/wiki/R%C3%A9gion_de_Tombouctou) Region, 2 readers to 4 different schools.
+1. __10 readers__ will be distributed in the [Timbuktu](https://en.wikipedia.org/wiki/Timbuktu) Region, directly to young people within one community.
+Essay contests will help us identify beneficiaries and involvment of local radio stations will ensure the community supports them.
-1. __10 readers__ will be distributed to students in [Bamako](https://fr.wikipedia.org/wiki/Bamako).
+1. __10 readers__ will be distributed to students in [Bamako](https://en.wikipedia.org/wiki/Bamako).

-__20 out of 30 readers__ will be handed to __rural schools__.
-Those will be given to the School director who will choose one teacher responsible for the equipment, it's usage and the monitoring.

-End users will thus be __pupil of 9<sup>th</sup> grade (14-15 years old)__ who shall already be able to read (previous year's programme includes reading of african texts) as well as their teacher.

-Schools won't be given a reading programme buut will __only be trained on operating the devices__.
-We will ask them to __let pupils take the readers home__ and organise a rotating spell of duty.

 __In Bamako, 10 University students__ from various levels and faculties will be selectioned and trained directly.
 We will use the numerous clubs and organisations (like the [Francophone Digital Campus](https://fr.wikipedia.org/wiki/Campus_num%C3%A9rique_francophone)) to find the most promising and needing ones. __We expect them  to share the reader with their relatives__.

+Those **three different approaches** will help us understand what makes the most sense in this context.

+* Is it revelant to work with Schools ?
+* Does the community-involvement help in using the devices ?
+* What age-group are the devices most benefical to ?

+**We won't provide any reading programme**.
+Readers will be filled with easy-to-access content and beneficiaries trained on using them. **We just want them to come to loving reading**.

 ### Trainers' training